bahmutov/npm-module-checklist/CHECKLIST.md

 - [ ] setup a script to reliably update out of date dependencies using [next-update][next-update install]
   - [ ] setup automatic pull requests when newer versions of dependencies appear [greenkeeper.io][greenkeeper]

+- [ ] if writing a CLI tool, add a way to check if it is out of date and should be upgraded;
+[update-notifier][update-notifier]

 - [ ] catch missing or invalid `package.json` values using [grunt-nice-package][grunt-nice-package]
 or [fixpack][fixpack]